manuelbernhardt/play2-groovy-templates/README.md

 # Groovy templates for Play!
 2

 Groovy template mechanism for Play!
 2, to make the migration between Play 1 and Play 2 easier.
 The template engine is based on the one of Play 1, and this plugin makes the integration with Play 2 possible.
-Due to some differences in the API not all things are working yet in Play 2, but most of them are.

 In order to use the plugin, make sure you have these dependencies / resolvers in your SBT build: